alexsocha/luckyblock/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable,add screenshots to help explain your problem.

 **Video**
 even better than a screenshot, please also add a video for your problem.
-Use a site like YouTube to upload the video becase a 144p 15fps video is better than a 4k screenshot and a vide let's Alex Socha more easily reporduce the issue
+Use a site like YouTube to upload the video becase a 144p 15fps video is better than a 4k screenshot and a video let's Alex Socha more easily reporduce the issue

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows 10]